entropicvail/stickykeys/README.md

 # stickykeys
-Method of popping SYSTEM user level shell on Win 7-11/Server16-21 with physical access and Sticky Keys enabled (default in Windows)
+Method of popping shell with SYSTEM level permissions on Win 7-11/Server16-21 with physical access and Sticky Keys enabled (default in Windows)